EDUCBA

 Introduction to Ansible Replace Line in File

-Ansible Replace Line in File is a module provided in Ansible package to replace a string pattern in a file.
-For Linux environment, where we have everything as a file.
-It becomes very important to manage all important configuration, library and scripts files.
-This is done by administrator by updating all such files regularly with all updates in infrastructure.
-Ansible provides modules like replace, blockinfile, copy, template and lineinfile to work with such situations.
-Selecting a module depends on the scope of tasks and number of iterations involved in same.
-So one should evaluate first then select a module to work with.
+Ansible Replace Line in File is a module provided in the Ansible package to replace a string pattern in a file.
+For the Linux environment, where we have everything as a file.
+It becomes very important to manage all important configuration, library, and script files.
+The administrator does this by updating all such files regularly with all updates in infrastructure.
+Ansible provides modules like replace, blockinfile, copy, template, and line in the file to work with such situations.
+Selecting a module depends on the scope of tasks and the number of iterations involved in the same.
+So one should evaluate first and then select a module to work with.

 Working of Ansible Replace Line in File

-In Ansible, like any other module, where we have a set of available parameters and possible acceptable values for same, in Ansible Replace module we have same as well.
+In Ansible, like any other module, where we have a set of available parameters and possible acceptable values for the same, in Ansible Replace module, we have the same as well.

-• backup: This parameter is used for taking a backup of a file with timestamp before updating it.
+- backup: This parameter is used for taking a backup of a file with a timestamp before updating it.
 So that we will be able to restore it when needed later.
 Default is “no”.

-• before: This is used to specify that only content after this match will be removed/replaced.
-This can be used with after in a combination.
+- before: This is used to specify that only content after this match will be removed/replaced.
+This can be used in a combination.

-• mode: The permission of resulting file.
-Better practice is use 4 octal numbers inside single quotes to represent the permission like ‘0777’ or ‘0644’.
+- mode: The permission of the resulting file.
+Better practice is to use 4 octal numbers inside single quotes to represent the permission, like ‘0777’ or ‘0644’.

-• regexp: The pattern to look for in every line of file.
-It uses python regular expression.
+- regexp: The pattern to look for in every line of the file.
+It uses Python regular expression.

-• validate: This is used to validate the command before running on target system shell.
+- validate: This is used to validate the command before running it on the target system shell.
 The file path to be validated is passed in via ‘%s’.

-• others: All arguments accepted by file also works here.
+- others: All arguments accepted by the file also work here.

-• replace: The string pattern which will replace the mated patterns.
-If this is not set, then matched regex/patterns are removed entirely.
+- replace: The string pattern, which will replace the mated patterns.
+If this is not set, matched regex/patterns are removed entirely.

 Examples of Ansible Replace Line in File

-We will see some examples, but before going there, we first understand our lab, we used for testing purpose.
-Here we have an Ansible control server named ansible-controller and two remotes hosts named host-one and host-two.
-We will create playbooks and run ansible commands on ansible-controller node and see the results on remote hosts.
+We will see some examples, but before going there, we first understand our lab, which we used for testing purposes.
+Here we have an Ansible control server named ansible-controller and two remote hosts named host-one and host-two.
+We will create playbooks and run Ansible commands on ansible-controller node and see the results on remote hosts.

 Example #1

-In this example, we have a sample file, in which we are trying to replace a string using Ansible.
-For this, we have a playbook like below, where we are using Ansible replace and debug modules to replace and display the outputs.
+In this example, we have a sample file where we are trying to replace a string using Ansible.
+For this, we have a playbook like the one below, where we use Ansible replace and debug modules to replace and display the outputs.

 Code: